jsmoriss/jsm-force-ssl/readme.txt

 Other plugins of this type use [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search and replace URLs within the webpage, which is error prone and slower than using native WordPress filters with permanent 301 redirects ([which are considered best for SEO when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).

-**Honors proxy / load-balancing variables for advanced hosting environment:**
+**Honors proxy / load-balancing variables for large hosting environments:**

 * HTTP_X_FORWARDED_PROTO
 * HTTP_X_FORWARDED_SSL